tardate/LittleArduinoProjects/SDR/RtlSdrDongle/README.md

 The [RTL2832U](http://www.realtek.com.tw/products/productsView.aspx?Langid=1&PFid=35&Level=4&Conn=3&ProdID=257)
 is a digital TV demodulator that supports a USB 2.0 interface and requires a front-end tuner.
-It is produced by RealTek of Taiwan.
+It is produced by Realtek of Taiwan.

 ### How they Work together